badmanwillis/Eduardo/README.md

 ## Further improvements
 There is no shortage of improvements to be made to this project, and we hope to see the continued development of this arm in the future.

+### Research
+- Attempt combing on the sides of the hair, and potentially to style the hair.
+- Create an end effector using an antagonstic pair, for variable compliance.
+- Experiment with other means of helping a person with upper body impairments.
+Examples include washing, feeding, clothing.

 ### Safety
 - Add microswitches to the prismatic gantry and shoulder revolute joints as endstops.
 Like a 3D printer.
 - Add padding to the arm itself, potentially with sensors or microswithces to detect a collision.